 Entries for cattle, sheep & pigs may be made online at www.edenbridge-show.co.uk or on a printed entry form and must be delivered or sent to the Show Office, with the entry fee on or before the close of entries.

 Goat entries may be made on a printed entry from which can be downloaded from the website.
 Goat entries should be emailed to the Chief Goat Steward and Chair of Agriculture Committee, Richard Pemble. email@example.com.
 If you have any queries relating to goat classes, please contact Richard on 07721 072423.
 All goat exhibits must be registered with the British Goat Society as in the ownership and in the name of the Exhibitor, the registered name and number being quoted on the entry form, and also the kidding date for goats in milk.
 The registered number of any goat initially entered as RAF (Registration Applied For) must be submitted to the Chief Steward before that goat competes.

-All entry forms must be accurately filled up and signed by the Exhibitor or his agent.
-An Exhibitor omitting to give information asked for on the entry form will be liable to have his entry rejected.
+All entry forms must be accurately filled and signed by the Exhibitor or his agent.
+An Exhibitor omitting to give information asked for on the entry form will be liable to have their entry rejected.